DeWitt School District

-DeWitt School District is a school district based in the town of DeWitt, Arkansas, United States.
+DeWitt School District No. 1 is a school district based in the town of DeWitt, Arkansas, United States.
 The DeWitt School District is geographically the state's largest school district with 872.29 mi2 of land and 46.18 mi2 of water, encompassing portions of Arkansas and Jefferson, and Desha counties.

-It operates four schools, including DeWitt High School, DeWitt Middle School, DeWitt Elementary School and Gillett Elementary School.
+It operates three schools, including DeWitt High School, DeWitt Middle School, and DeWitt Elementary School.

 Service area

 The municipalities it serves include DeWitt, Almyra, Gillett, Saint Charles, and Humphrey.

 Additionally the district includes unincorporated areas: Arkansas Post, Bayou Meto, Crocketts Bluff, Eldridge Corner, Ethel, Nady, One Horse Store, Point Deluce, Reydell, Stinking Bay, and Tichnor.
 Some areas with "Altheimer, Arkansas" postal addresses may be in the district boundaries.

-The 2010 U.S. Census indicated the district included a portion of Lincoln County, but in the 2020 U.S. Census that area was shown as being in Jefferson County.
+The 2010 U.S. census indicated the district included a portion of Lincoln County, but in the 2020 U.S. census that area was shown as being in Jefferson County.

 The 2010 census also indicated the district included a portion of Desha County, but in 2020 that portion was indicated as now being in Arkansas County (while still being in the DeWitt school district).